Skip to main content

 Health Care Consent Act

-• Consideration of the appointment of a representative to make decisions for an incapable person with respect to treatment, admission to a care facility or a personal assistance service.
+• Consideration of the appointment of a representative to make decisions for an incapable person with respect to treatment, admission to a care facility or a personal assistance service

-• Review of a substitute decision maker’s compliance with the rules for substitute decision making.
+• Review of a substitute decision-maker's compliance with the rules for substitute decision-making

 Mental Health Act

-• Review of a finding of incapacity to manage property.
+• Review of a finding of incapacity to manage property

 Personal Health Information Protection Act

-• Review of a substitute decision maker’s compliance with the rules for substitute decision making.
+• Review of a substitute decision maker's compliance with the rules for substitute decision-making

-Child Youth and Family Services Act (As of January 1st, 2020)
+Child, Youth and Family Services Act

-• Review of a determination of incapacity to consent to the collection, use or disclosure of personal information.
+• Review of a determination of incapacity to consent to the collection, use or disclosure of personal information

-• Review of a substitute decision maker’s compliance with the rules for substitute decision making.
+• Review of a substitute decision maker's compliance with the rules for substitute decision-making

 Substitute Decisions Act